cenior-sitizen/saivers/README.md

 | **Automation (with approval)** | Help users automate configurations — e.g., turn off air conditioning between 2am–4am when it fits their schedule and saves cost |
 | **Reduced Mental Overhead** | We handle the configuration logic; users approve and benefit |

 **Prototype scope:** 4 rooms (Master Room, Room 1, Room 2, Living Room), each with one air conditioner.
-Users can see their rooms and appliances, and receive AI-driven suggestions for optimization.
+Users can view their rooms, see connected appliances, and receive AI-driven suggestions for optimization.

 ---